mozilla/addons-server/docs/topics/development/setup_and_configuration.md

 `make up` logs the current environment specifications to the terminal as it is running so you should always know what exactly is happening in your environment at any given time.

-Additionally, by defininng all of the critical docker compose variables in a .env file, it means that the behaviour of running commands via `make` or running the same command directly via the docker CLI should produce the same result.
+Additionally, by defining all of the critical docker compose variables in a .env file, it means that the behaviour of running commands via `make` or running the same command directly via the docker CLI should produce the same result.

 Though it is **highly recommended to use the make commands** instead of directly calling docker in your terminal.